Thiraput01/Instragram-analyze/README.md

-﻿# Instragram-nlp
+﻿# Instragram-analyze
-A simple project that analyzes Instagram data to predict impressions based on post captions and hashtags.
+A simple project that analyzes Instagram data and try to preidct some meaningful insights